The Amazing Asian Origins of Our Earliest Immigrants

 Many hundreds of miles later, the Chinook enters the more distinctly familiar coastal waters of salty tides mixed with fresh river flow.
 It has reached its native region after years of absence, but it is not yet home.
 Among many mingled options, its destination must be only that one stream of that one tributary of that one river.

-The Chinook’s color has now changed to include swathes of red.
+The Chinook’s color has now changed to include swaths of crimson.
 Swimming against the current, flinging itself again and again up fish ladders that make dams passable, overcoming stout waterfalls, avoiding animal and human predators—all while unerringly sensing the traces of origin—the battered Chinook relentlessly revisits the hundreds of freshwater miles of its youthful outbound journey.

 At last reaching its own particular home waters, the exhausted king salmon has a final purpose to fulfill, in partnership with another returning salmon: to spawn its next generation.
-Within a few months, among millions of recently hatched salmon teeming toward the Pacific, the living parable of yet another Chinook could be tracked, symbolic of many and more.
+Within a few months, among millions of recently hatched salmon teeming toward the Pacific Ocean, the living parable of yet another Chinook might be tracked, symbolic of many and more.

-The dramatic Chinook salmon migration is reminiscent of another enormous migration, the greatest in human history.
+The dramatic Chinook salmon migration is reminiscent of another enormous migration, one of the greatest in human history.

-Long before Comcomly or any other humans lived on the two continents later named America, a distinct group of people continued a northeastward migration, settling in a river valley in a mountainous region of Siberian Central Asia before moving onward.
+Long before Comcomly or any other humans lived on the two continents later named America, a distinct group of people continued a northeastward migration.
+They had set out from the great basin of the River Euphrates, which flowed from the mountains of Ararat, and then paused in a river valley in a mountainous region of Siberian Central Asia.
+Many stayed for a time, but others moved onward.
 By some unconquerable motivation, they traveled to the ends of the earth, crossing from Siberia to Alaska—perhaps by a land bridge—and then ranging in family groups from the extreme North to the extreme South of the two uninhabited continents.

 How many generations of these extraordinary people answered the primordial call to extend the frontier from pole to pole, never really knowing how far they would go?
 Eventually, the tribes spoke a thousand different languages and built diverse cultures in their varied environments.